Covid-19: Norma Foley accuses union of being ‘disingenuous’ on school reopening claim

 Minister for Education Norma Foley.
 File photograph: Alan Betson/The Irish Times.

-Minister for Education Norma Foley has said claims by a teachers’ union that it did not instruct its members to stay out of schools are “incredibly disingenuous”.
+Minister for Education Norma Foley has said claims by a teachers’ union that it did not instruct its members to stay out of schools are “incredibly disingenous”.

 Ms Foley made the statement after John Boyle, general secretary of the Irish National Teachers’ Organisation (INTO), said his union “most certainly didn’t” instruct its members not to go back schools on Thursday.